alexkondrateyv/finance-app/README.md

 - application should connect to the locally running service
 - application should render price changes for some tickers in real time

-As a bonus I implement:
+As a bonus I implemented:
 - A dynamic line graph that shows the last 5 updates (more are possible).
 This allows you to track price trends.

 Technologies: